-The laboratory work consists of 6 experiments on topics related to the course material.
+The laboratory work consists of 4 experiments on topics related to the course material.
 Students work in groups dependent on equipment availability.
 Each student, however, has to record his/her results and written reports on the experiments are assessed individually.
-At the end of the semester the students need to do a practical exam where experimental data will be given and students will need to apply methods which have been applied to several experiments which they have done earlier.